 Collaborative Inquiry Knowledge Elements 2007 2012 1.
-Team members understand that inquiry is a cognitive skill for lifelong 1 2.5 learning that constitutes a building block for school improvement • 2.3 questions and understand situations, which aligned with the definition adopted by TAMAM.
+Team members understand that inquiry is a cognitive skill for lifelong 1 2.5 learning that constitutes a building block for school improvement questions and understand situations, which aligned with the definition adopted by TAMAM.
+However, they still failed to connect it to school improvement.